wireapp/wire-server/docs/src/understand/sft.rst

    :alt: Call setup example
    :align: center

-   Client A connecting with client B via TURN server A and TURN server B
+   client `A` connecting with client `B` via TURN server A and TURN server B

 Before a call can be set up, clients need to receive a call configuration from their associated backend.